abolarin812/AWS-IAM-Privilege-Escalation-Detection-with-Wazuh/README.md

 ## SOC Analyst Response Guidance
 **Triage** : Confirm whether the identity that called SetDefaultPolicyVersion normally performs IAM policy management.
 A one-off call from an identity with no history of touching IAM policy versions warrants immediate escalation.

 **Investigation** : Pull the full CloudTrail history for the calling identity across the preceding 15–30 minutes.
-Look specifically for ListPolicyVersions and GetPolicyVersion calls against the same policy ARN immediately prior, this is the enumeration pattern that precedes this technique, even though it is not captured by the automated rule itself.
+Look specifically for **ListPolicyVersions** and **GetPolicyVersion** calls against the same policy ARN immediately prior, this is the enumeration pattern that precedes this technique, even though it is not captured by the automated rule itself.

 **Containment** : If confirmed malicious, immediately roll the policy back to its prior (non-privileged) default version, rotate or disable the identity's credentials, and review CloudTrail for any actions taken under the elevated policy between the rollback and detection.

 ## Known Limitations

-**Detection** is scoped to the decisive action only; the enumeration steps that typically precede it are not independently correlated due to unresolved reliability issues with Wazuh's native cross-event correlation directives in this version (4.14.6).
+**Detection** is scoped to the decisive action only; Multi-stage correlation was not implemented because Wazuh's native `if_matched_sid` correlation requires a minimum frequency of two, whereas this attack succeeds with a single execution of each step.

 **The** rule cannot distinguish a malicious rollback from a legitimate administrative one (e.g., a genuine policy revert during incident response).
 In a production deployment this would require either a known-identity allowlist or a broader behavioral baseline, neither of which was in scope here.